 In 1988, the Society moved to the old Woolloongabba post office, a heritage listed building, on the corner of Stanley and Hubert Street, where it remained for over 12 years.
 However, lack of space in 2001 resulted in another move, two doors up in Hubert Street, where space was not a problem.

-However, with a massive rent increase due in 2006, GSQ moved in January of that year to its present location in Fisher Street, East Brisbane.
+However, with a massive rent increase due in 2006, GSQ moved in January of that year to Fisher Street, East Brisbane.
 With the continuing problems as Fisher Street, of inundation of water, parking problems in the Gabba Parking Area and noise from the dance studio upstairs the Management Committee took the decision not to take up the five-year option on our lease.
 New premises, 25 Stackpole Street cnr Mt Gravatt-Capalaba Road Wishart were found, and the Society moved in early November 2015.
 The new premises are in a standalone building with 17 onsite carparks.